Bachelor of Arts (Contemporary International Studies Extended)

 The Bachelor of Arts (Contemporary International Studies Extended) draws from a range of subjects including history, international relations, languages, cultural studies and politics, giving you a broad perspective on current issues in the world and how these impact on Australia and its international relations.
 This degree will give you an edge in this competitive industry and is particularly useful when studied in conjunction with studies in business or law.

 As part of this degree, you will be encouraged to consider spending a semester studying abroad.

 Graduates of this degree will be equipped to work in areas such as international business, foreign affairs, foreign trade or research and development.

-Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Language and Culture (German and Mandarin Chinese), Legal Studies, Public Relations Studies and Social Justice Studies.
+Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Legal Studies, Public Relations Studies and Social Justice Studies.

 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are:

 You may not have to pay your course (subject) fees upfront.
 HECS-HELP and FEE-HELP allows you to defer your fees until your income reaches a certain level.

 You may also be eligible to receive financial support from Centrelink.